Graduate degree pathway

 2. Complete an accredited fourth year program in Psychology

 Graduates with a three-year undergraduate psychology APAC accredited sequence may be eligible to study one of the following fourth year courses:

 - Bachelor of Arts (Honours) requires completion of a Bachelor of Arts degree

 - Bachelor of Science (Honours) requires a Bachelor of Science degree (or an equivalent qualification recognised by the Faculty of Science)

 - Bachelor of Biomedicine (Honours) requires a Bachelor of Biomedicine degree (or an equivalent qualification recognised by the Faculty of MDHS).

 - Graduate Diploma in Psychology (Advanced) requires a Bachelor degree (or equivalent qualification) that does not qualify for entry to BA (Hons) in Arts or BSc (Hons) in Science, or a combined Honours program

-- The structure for all three Psychology fourth year courses is the same, and involves the completion of three compulsory subjects (which includes the research project), and two elective subjects.
+- The structure for all four Psychology fourth year courses is the same, and involves the completion of three compulsory subjects (which includes the research project), and two elective subjects.

 The fourth year program is designed to provide students with the opportunities to learn the intellectual background, ethical principles, and content areas of psychology as a scientific discipline.